marie-kaul/marie-kaul.github.io/_pages/about.md

 I am a first-year PhD in the Department of Economics at Stockholm University.

-My research interests include urban, gender, and public economics.
+My research interests include urban, gender, and public economics. test

 I previously worked as a predoctoral research fellow at the Stanford Institute for Economic Policy Research (SIEPR) with Professor Rebecca Diamond.
 Before this, I earned the Master of Philosophy in Economics from the University of Oxford, and a BA in Economics from the University of Manchester.